holgerimbery/docker_mosquitto/README.md

 ## mosquitto mqtt broker

-you can use this image as a container and as a service in a swarm.
+You can use this image as a container and as well as a service in a swarm.

-For swarm usage, use a distributed filesystem like glusterfs and map "local" directories to the service.
+For swarm usage, it´s recommended to use a distributed filesystem like glusterfs and map "local" directories to the service.

   * If you want to use mosquitto with passwords, generate a password file with mosquitto_passwd first and enable the usage of passwords afterwards.
-  * If you use the sample configuration files on github, please copy them to your local config-directory and use the following flow to generate a password pair and start mqtt as a service on your swarm.
+  * For a quick start, you can use the sample configuration files provided on the docker_mosquitto github repository.
+Please copy them to your local config-directory and use the following flow to generate a password pair and start mqtt as a service on your swarm.
+A script will help you to generate a user-name / password pair.

 ### disclaimer
 based on official base-images, amd64 version (tag :latest) is automated build via docker-hub & raspberry pi version (tag :rpi) is automated build via travis ci.